 Experts know how easy it can be for patients to relapse once they get back into the ‘real world’.
 They may fall in with the old crowd they used to, or they may be dealing with stressors and feel the urge to use to escape their anxiety.

 A rehab facility will provide ongoing therapy after a patient checks out to give them the support they need during challenging times.

 There are several rehab facilities out there, but Blueprints for Recovery is your best bet when it comes to overcoming marijuana addiction.
 We start with an assisted marijuana detox program that ensures toxins are eliminated from your body.

 Once you are through with detox for marijuana, we start our three-phase approach.

 The first phase is the residential phase.
 During this time, patients are put through therapy that helps them identify the underlying cause of their addiction.
 They are provided with healthy coping mechanisms to replace addictive behavior.

 Next comes the transitional phase.
 Patients start to venture into the outside world but are provided with thirty hours of therapy a week.
-This gives them a chance to slowly adjust to sober living.

 The final phase is the launch phase.
 At this point, patients are ‘released’ into the ‘real world’ knowing they have the support they need when they need it.